HamiltonBernique/SoapJack/README.md

 ## How to watch videos

-You can watch video in three ways.
+You can watch videos from this data in three ways.

-### Copy id into YouTube search bar
+### Copy the YouTube ID into the YouTube search bar

 This method is the easiest.
-Copy the id from the JSON data into the YouTube search bar.
+Copy the ID from the JSON data into the YouTube search bar.
 Select the video from the search results.
 If not in the results, construct a YouTube URL.

 | Select ID from JSON data |
 | --- |